-Property classified within property, plant and equipment having a carrying amount of €19,660,000 (2022: €19,900,000) and other property classified within investment property with a carrying amount of €14,000,000 (2022: €13,300,000), have not been revalued since acquisition or initial recognition.
-The directors have assessed the fair values of these properties at 31 December 2023 and 2022, which fair values were deemed to fairly approximate the carrying amounts.
+Property classified within property, plant and equipment having a carrying amount of €36,550,000 (2023: €19,660,000) and other property classified within investment property with a carrying amount of €13,300,000 (2023: €14,000,000), have not been revalued since acquisition or initial recognition.
+The directors have assessed the fair values of these properties at 31 December 2024 and 2023, which fair values were deemed to fairly approximate the carrying amounts.

 Structural and ancillary integral improvements to a particular property in Valletta are categorised within the land, buildings and improvements to premises category in property, plant and equipment.
-During the current financial year, the carrying amount of these improvements has been impaired by a further €2,000,000 (2022: nil), which was recognised in profit or loss.
+During the preceding financial year, the carrying amount of these improvements had been impaired by €2,000,000, which was recognised in profit or loss.
 Such impairment, similarly to the other impairment charges recognised in prior years, is attributable to reductions in the carrying amount of the said improvements so as to reflect the recoverable amount of the related assets.
 The recoverable amount of the assets was determined by reference to their value in use on the basis of discounted cash flows emanating from operations attributable to these assets.
-The principal assumptions used in the discounted cash flows were a negative EBITDA of €492,000 in 2023 which increases to a positive EBITDA of €156,000 by 2024 and to €378,000 by 2029.
+The principal assumptions used in the discounted cash flows were increased EBITDA levels to €379,000 by 2029.
 The free cash flows were discounted at a rate ranging from 8.4% and 10.3% after also considering working capital movements and capital expenditure.
 This property in Valletta is subject to a 65 year emphyteutical grant entered into in 2016.
 Management's assessment was based on a series of initiatives that the directors are contemplating to enhance the business operations in the forthcoming years but in the context of the current operational set up.
 Should the property be operated in a different way from its present use, with a different mode of operation, the recoverable amount of the property could give rise to a higher value.
-The recoverable amount might also be higher in the event of a disposal transaction, taking cognisance of the property's potential, but this is not supported by sufficient observable evidence and has not yet been sufficiently tested in the market.
-As at 31 December 2023 the carrying amount of the said structural and integral improvements amounted to €0.4 million (2022: €2.5 million), whilst the carrying amount of other operational equipment and fittings within the same property amounted to €3.9 million (2022: €4.3 million).
+The recoverable amount might also be higher in the event of a disposal transaction, taking cognisance of the property's potential, but this is not supported by sufficient observable evidence.
+As at 31 December 2024 the carrying amount of the said structural and integral improvements amounted to €0.3 million (2023: €0.4 million), whilst the carrying amount of other operational equipment and fittings within the same property amounted to €3.5 million (2023: €3.9 million).